Ancestor List

 Ancestors in blue are those in the paternal line, those in red-brown are those in the maternal line.

-• the Group name for the child will appear as for 112 below: "Father's surname - mother's given name".
+When one parent's surname is unknown, the group name for the child will appear as for 112 below: "Father's surname - mother's given name".
 For example "Quartus-S".

-• if no surname is present, and both parents are missing, then the Group name is the given name combined with Ahnentafel value.
-For example "S225"
+If no surname is present, and no parents present, and "Assume single Ahnentafel name is surname" in Control Settings is set to True; then the group name is the given name combined with Ahnentafel value.
+For example "S225".

-If a surname is missing, and "Assume single Ahnentafel name is surname" in Control Settings is set to False:
+If no surname is present, and no parents present, and "Assume single Ahnentafel name is surname" in Control Settings is set to False, then the group name is simply the Ahnentafel value.
+For example "225".

 At the bottom of the Ancestors view are 4 filtering options.
 Maternal and Paternal will filter to the appropriate side, Both displays the entire list, and is the default setting, while X will filter the list to only those ancestors who could have contributed to the profile person's X chromosome/s.